Kassadin Build Guide by Abarlum

 If I remember to do so, I will get Lich Bane before Archangel's Staff, because the extra burst is nice, and more importantly, BACKDOOR KASSADIN.
 You will be able to hit towers for literally 400 damage every 2 seconds if you get enough AP.
 However, I am more comfortable getting Archangel's Staff first so I usually just do that because it is second nature at this point.

 Void Staff is obviously situational.
-If they all have some magic resist but not that much (below 100 or so) get Abyssal Scepter instead.
+If they all have some magic resist but not that much (below 100 or so) get Abyssal Mask instead.
 If only one or two of them have magic resist, and you don't need to focus them for whatever reason, don't even bother with Void Staff and grab something else:

 REPLACEMENTS FOR VOID STAFF